Millefeuille42/TracimDaemonSDK/readme.md

 }
 ```

-Register the client to the daemon daemon
+Register the client to the daemon and start listening to events

 ```go
 package main